Engineering & Natural Resources

 The Flood Control District, a division of this Department, serves as a steward of the County's natural resources to guide residents about flooding and erosion with education on flood hazards, building requirements and information about the National Flood Insurance Program, in order to reduce flood damage and maintain the environmental benefits provided by floodplains.

-• Roadway Access (this roadway will server more than 1 parcel/property)
+- Roadway Access (this roadway will serve more than 1 parcel/property)

 The Permit sets conditions for the access to include, but is not limited to site distance, drainage, traffic control, and surfacing.
 The Access Permit is bound by an expiration date; however, the permit improvements must be completed prior to receiving a final.
-The County fee for the Right of Way Permit start at $100.00 and payable prior to issuance.
+The County fee for the Right-of-Way Permit starts at $100 and payable prior to issuance.